simonangel-fong/Note_Tech/Database/dba_backup_recovery/recovery/recovery/recovery.md

   - **`Cumulative incremental backups`**:

     - **Only the most recent** `cumulative incremental backup` must be applied.
 This reduces tape library requests for media backups. 只适用于最近
+    - recommened when the speed of recovery is concerned.

   - **`Differential incremental backups`**:
     - **All** `differential incremental level 1 backups` since the restored data file backup must be applied. 所有
+    - recommened when the space of backup is concerned.

 - Use `block media recovery` for **isolated** `block corruptions`.
 - Keep an adequate number of `archived logs` **on disk**.